U.S. senator urges Tesla to rebrand its Autopilot driver assistance system to reduce misuse

 Crashes involving Autopilot have raised questions about the driver-assistance system’s ability to detect hazards, especially stationary objects.

-There are mounting safety concerns globally about systems that can perform driving tasks for extended stretches of time with little or no human intervention, but which cannot completely replace human drivers.
+There are mounting safety concerns globally about systems that can perform driving tasks for extended stretches of time with little or no human intervention but cannot completely replace human drivers.

 Markey cited videos of Tesla drivers who appeared to fall asleep behind the wheel while using Autopilot, and others in which drivers said they could defeat safeguards by sticking a banana or water bottle in the steering wheel to make it appear they were in control of the vehicle.